-There are several secrets and rare things within the Pokémon Sword and Shield games, ranging from Hidden Abilities to the complex ways to get some Pokémon to evolve.
-One of these rare occurrences is the Pokérus virus, which sounds awful but is actually a positive thing to catch.
+There are many hidden secrets and rare things within Pokémon Sword and Shield like Hidden Abilities or the complex ways to make certain Pokémon evolve.
+Honestly, these rare things are part of what makes these some of the best games on Nintendo Switch.
+Pokémon Sword and Shield Pokérus is one of these rare occurrences.
+It sounds awful but is actually a positive thing to catch.
 Here's everything you want to know about the Pokérus virus, including how to get your Pokémon infected.

-Pokérus is a super rare virus that your Pokémon can contract.
-Your Pokémon have a 1/21,845 chance of generating the virus.
+Pokérus is a super rare virus that your Pokémon can contract in Sword and Shield.
+In fact, your Pokémon have a 1/21,845 chance of generating the virus.
 That makes it rarer to catch the virus than it is to catch or hatch a regular shiny Pokémon.

 However, unlike human viruses, it's a good thing when your Pokémon catch this one.
 It causes a Pokémon to gain double the Effort Values (EVs) from battling.
 For example, a Pokémon with Pokérus might gain two Attack EVs rather than the one they usually get.
 This is a wonderful thing for hardcore Pokémon trainers because it makes it so you can fully EV train your Pokémon in as little as 10 minutes.

 The virus first appeared in Gen 2 with Pokémon Gold and Silver, but it was incredibly rare, even more than it is now.
 Starting in Gen 4 with the advent of worldwide trading, it became easier to spread the virus through the internet.
-Nowadays, you can either get an infected Pokémon in a trade, hatch an infected Pokémon through breeding, or get lucky enough to have the Pokémon generate the infection on its own.
+Pokémon Sword and Shield Pokérus is easier to get and spread than in previous generations.
+You can either get an infected Pokémon in a trade, hatch an infected Pokémon through breeding, or get lucky enough to have the Pokémon generate the infection on its own.
 Just be aware that this virus doesn't stick around for long.

 How to give your Pokémon Pokérus